 Australian Commandos have a rich and long history of service within the Australian Army dating back to WWII campaigns.
-Click on the unit badges below to read a little more about Australian Commando units and their history.
+Click on the unit badges below to read a more about Australian Independent and Commando units and their history.

 WWII COMMANDO SQUADRONS